curateteaching/digitalpedagogy/keywords/labor.md

 * Creators and Affiliations:  Ryan Cordell, Northeastern University

 This assignment gives students the opportunity to create their own website, with their own domain name, on which they can complete course assignments.
 Students purchase their own domain through Reclaim Hosting, install Wordpress, customize their theme, and install plugins to facilitate their work.
 While constructing a site provides students with some basic technical experience in working with and customizing a content management system, the exercise also helps them become accustomed to sharing their work in a much larger environment than is typically expected for a class assignment.
 Crafting an online persona in the manner of those digital humanities scholars "known just as readily by their [online] monikers . . . as by their actual names" prepares students for sharing their work with both a scholarly community and potentially wider publics.
 While the option of blogging anonymously is offered, the emphasis is on creating a web presence that can "rhetorically position yourself in relation to your studies and your career goals."

+REBECCA: Can you explicitly draw out how digital identity relates to labor?

 ##Resources##